DownD/MetinPythonLib/README.md

     WARNING: If you are trying are creating a list with items on the ground it might be needed to manually clear all items on phase change (Not tested)

 ### Simulation of old functions
-These simulates the functions that were removed from the modules by Gameforge.
+These simulates the functions that were removed in recent versions of the game.

   - GetPixelPosition(\<int\>vid) returns a tupple (x,y,z)<br>
     Returns the position of the player by vid